sasankislucky/neon-whisper-oracle/README.md

 A Personal Declaration

 This project is open source.
-use it as you like
+use it as you like question the sanity of errors which occurs every freaking time